funvill/funvill.github.io/_posts/2013-03-19-the-giant-claw-game-controller.md

 ---
-title: The Giant Claw Game! - Controller
+title: "The Giant Claw Game! - Controller"
 date: 2013-03-19 22:30:00
+categories:
+- LaserCutter
-categories: LaserCutter Projects
+- Projects
+slug: the-giant-claw-game-controller

 ---

 Continuing from my last post on <a href="/the-giant-claw-game-vancouver-maker-faire-2013-project/">The Giant Claw Game!</a> This week I build the controller for the Giant Claw using the laser cutter, a arcade joystick and a button.

 <img class="size-medium wp-image-3209 alignright" alt="messing wiring" src="/public/uploads/2013/03/2013-03-04-14.55.00-300x225.jpg" width="300" height="225" />